tesujimath/letters-to-amy/content/post/a-life-worthy-of-our-calling/index.md

 The word worthy here means _appropriate_.
 So they, and we, are urged to live a life appropriate to the calling we have received.
 What is this calling, this invitation?
 And why is a life of humility the appropriate response?

 {{< quote source="Ephesians 2:8-9" >}}
-For it is by grace you have been saved, through faith—and this is not from yourselves, it is the gift of God—not by works, so that no-one can boast.
+For it is by grace you have been saved, through faith⸺and this is not from yourselves, it is the gift of God⸺not by works, so that no-one can boast.
 {{< /quote >}}

 Each of us has been rescued by grace alone, with no merit on our part.
 The rescue was undeserved and there is no room for boasting.